Before you go to leave, be sure to read these 50 essential tips for traveling to Europe that you help you travel Europe

 I know…this seems like the most ridiculous bad-tourist thing to do!
 But eating at McDonald’s in Europe is a really fun experience.
 Every country has its own spin on the fast food chain.
 France has Croque Monsieur, Italy has mozzarella sticks, etc. Plus, my kids tell me that the toys in a Happy Meals are better in Europe…in case you were wondering!

 37. Take a Bus Tour

 Take a bus tour.
 Taking the HOHO bus (hop on hop off) on your first day in a new city can be really helpful.
-It allows you to get a good overview of the city quickly so you’ll be prepared to take it on by foot!
+It allows you to get a good overview of the major European cities quickly so you’ll be prepared to take it on by foot!